If you have coursework to do, your teacher will let you know the important details about it.

 etc...

-Learning grammar and the different tenses may seem boring and hard to learn but it is really, really important.
-But you don't need to spend hours reading through a book or doing verb drills in order to learn it.
-There are plenty of online websites and games that help you to remember important grammar rules.
-These are fun, interactive and definitely not a bore.
+Learning grammar and different tenses may seem boring and hard to learn but it is really, really important.
+But you don't need to spend hours reading through a book or doing verb drills in order to learn it; there are plenty of online websites and games that help you to remember important grammar rules.

-You could even use google.es/google.fr/google.de/google.it to help with your grammar and tenses.
-You can use google to help improve your accuracy when writing sentences or paragraphs by typing in your word or phrase and then googling it.
-The results will show you how native speakers use that verb/word in different situations and you'll be able to see which preposition and which tense are meant to be used with that particular word and whether it should be plural or singular.
+You could use google.es/google.fr/google.de/google.it to help with your grammar and tenses.
+You can use google to help improve your accuracy when writing sentences or paragraphs by typing in a word or phrase and then googling it.
+The results will show you how native speakers use that verb/word in different situations and you'll be able to see which prepositions and tenses are meant to be used with that particular word, or whether it should be plural or singular.